HoyLab-Rowan/RUQT/README.md

 access to the GAMESS p2-RDM code).

-NEGF-PDFT
+NEGF-MCPDFT

-In order to run NEGF-PDFT calculations, you will need to install the sandx_fock OpenMolcas branch available here (https://gitlab.com/Molcas/OpenMolcas/-/tree/sandx_fock) which generates the FOCK_AO and Overlap files need by RUQT.
+In order to run NEGF-MCPDFT calculations, you will need to install the sandx_fock OpenMolcas branch available here (https://gitlab.com/Molcas/OpenMolcas/-/tree/sandx_fock) which generates the FOCK_AO and Overlap files need by RUQT.
 These contain the MC-PDFT effective Hamilionian and overlap matrices from an OpenMolcas
 MC-PDFT calculation (see example directory for necessary inputs).
-These matrices are only available from the sandx_fock branch of OpenMolcas which can be installed accoring to the regular Openmolcas installation instructions.
-Use the Junction_Calc.py python script to run the NEGF-PDFT code.
+These matrices are only available from the sandx_fock branch of OpenMolcas which can be installed according to the regular Openmolcas installation instructions.
+Use the Junction_Calc.py python script to run the NEGF-MCPDFT code.

 ***If you use this code, cite:***